zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * The Horizon web interface is unable to see and graph all network components.
 * Only one network configuration is supported
 * Only a single-host Packstack is supports.
-* Floating IP's on B7 and C7 networks are damaged when created!
+* Floating IPs on B7 and C7 networks are sometimes damaged when created!

 Requirements for Use
 =====================